White-bellied musk deer: Ecology and behaviour

 During the day, white-bellied musk deer hide in dense cover and are shy and secretive.
 At night, they emerge to feed in more open habitats, and preferably select leaves of trees and shrubs with high protein and low fibre contents.
 During the winter, they subsist on poorer quality lichens, and even climb small trees to feed upon leaves that would otherwise be out of reach.

 They are fairly sedentary occupying a small home range of up to 22 hectares.
 Males are fiercely territorial, only allowing females to enter their range.
 Territories are marked by carefully placed defecation sites and strong-smelling secretions, which are placed onto the surrounding plants.

 Males fight each other over females during the mating season, and use their long canines to fight and defend their territories.
 The females hide from all the commotion.
 For the males to attract the females and bring them out from hiding, they use their strong smelling musk.

 A female has one or two young at a time.
 The young musk deer live off their mother's milk until they are about six months old and able to eat regular foods available in the wild.
 At 16 to 24 months old, they become sexually mature.

 Himalayan musk deer can live for up to 10 to 14 years.

-Their predators include leopard, snow leopard, Eurasian lynx, red fox, gray wolf.
-Juveniles were also killed by yellow-throated marten and large raptors.
+Their predators include the leopard, snow leopard, Eurasian lynx, red fox, and gray wolf.
+Juveniles have been reported to be killed by yellow-throated marten and large raptors.